What this course is about

 Quizzes: Based on the homework.
 Dates are listed in the course schedule.

-Rubric and guidelines are the same as those of the homework. - Participation: Includes asking and answering questions, completing in-class activities, and posting on the Brightspace forum.
+Follow the same guidelines as homework assignments. - Participation: Includes asking and answering questions, completing in-class activities, and posting on the Brightspace forum.
 Activities vary and may include group work, origami, technology, etc.

 -